top of page

 (see Inagaki et al., Science, 2015).

-Exploring Planetary Habitability and Sustainability
+Planetary Habitability and Sustainability

 The Earth has experienced several catastrophic perturbations during its history but remained habitable.
 How will planet Earth and life co-evolve in the future?
 How will life adapt and transform itself across the environmental changes ahead of us?
 How will life continue to shape the Earth?
 How do microbial life and ecosystems naturally adapt to and co-evolve on the human to geologic timescales?
 How can we enhance the Earth’s habitability and expand sustainability into the deep future?